This article describes steps one can take to install and use ImpressPages on Ubuntu Linux with Nginx support.

 How to install ImpressPages on Ubuntu Linux with Nginx support

 As described above, ImpressPages is a user-friendly open-source content management system (CMS) built on the LAMP or LEMP stack.
-It comes with a flat, crisp, and clear design to impress your users.
+It has a flat, crisp, and clear design to impress your users.

 Below is how to install it on Ubuntu Linux with Nginx support.